3 Common Social Security Myths

 Social Security is a social insurance program that is primarily funded by payroll taxes from the Federal Insurance Contributions Act.
 This program is the federal government’s biggest expenditure, paying out over $500 billion in 2004 alone.
 Unfortunately, as such an enormous program, Social Security has many misconceptions surrounding it that can negatively affect your disability claim.

-If your Social Security disability claim was denied, contact an experienced Indiana Social Security lawyer from the Hankey Law Office to discuss your options.
+If your Social Security disability claim was denied, contact an experienced Indiana Social Security lawyer from Hankey Marks & Crider to discuss your options.
 Our knowledgeable legal team may be able to get you the benefits to which you are entitled, so call our offices at 317-634-8565 for a free consultation.

 Misconceptions Regarding Social Security